intranda/goobi-plugin-administration-goobi2goobi-import/README.md

-# Goobi Administration Plugin: goobi-plugin-administration-upload-infrastructure
+# Goobi Administration Plugin: goobi-plugin-administration-goobi2goobi-import

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This plugin is part of the Goobi-to-Goobi package.
 This Goobi Plugin is needed to export infrastructure information about Goobi workflow internals to a zip file and information about the process details into the process folders.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.

 ## Plugin details